How Healthcare Organizations Can Boost Digital Discoverability

 • How: Describe how patients can reach out to you and access care, whether that’s through a phone line, email, telehealth appointment, in-person appointments, etc.

-• Why: Share compelling reasons for patients to choose you — highlight accolades/awards, organizational culture, convenience, etc.
+• Why: Share reasons why patients should choose you — highlight awards, your culture, etc.

-NYU Langone Health welcomes their website visitors with a banner advertising their latest ranking in U.S. News & World Report.
+NYU Langone Health welcomes its website visitors with a banner advertising their latest ranking in U.S. News & World Report.

 If you want to go the extra mile, you can also consider including: